Planning on spending a day exploring the King West neighbourhood in Toronto?

 9. Sip on cocktails at Lavelle

-Lavelle is a fancy schmancy rooftop bar in the King West neighbourhood.
+Lavelle is a fancy schmancy rooftop bar in the King West neighbourhood, and they’ve got one of the best patios in Toronto.

 Grab a cocktail, lay by the pool, and enjoy the swanky views of the Toronto skyline.